hylo-lang/hylo/CONTRIBUTING.md

 - the steps to reproduce it (typically in the form of a program);
 - the expected result;
 - the actual result; and
-- the version of your operator system and the version of the Val compiler you are using.
+- the version of your operating system and the version of the Val compiler you are using.

-We greatly appreciate if you can isolate the problem and provide a minimal reproducer.
+We greatly appreciate it if you can isolate the problem and provide a minimal reproducer.

 ## Contributing code

 We use the standard GitHub workflow to merge code contributions:

-1. Fork this reposity.
+1. Fork this repository.
 2. Create a new branch on your own repository that is named after your contribution.
 3. Commit your contribution to that branch.
-4. Push your changes to your own repository.
+4. Push your changes to your repository.
 5. Create a pull request from GitHub.

 Keep in mind that your fork will not automatically stay up to date with this repository.